11 minute read

 Subscribe and receive messages

-The STOMP client must first subscribe to a destination to receive messages.
+The STOMP client must subscribe to a destination to receive messages.

 const subscription = client.subscribe('/queue/test', callback);

-The subscribe method returns an object with one attribute, id, that correspond to the client subscription ID and one method unsubscribe that can be used later on to unsubscribe the client from this destination.
+The subscribe method returns an object with an id (the client subscription ID) and an unsubscribe method to stop receiving from this destination.

-Every time the broker sends a message to the client, the client will, in turn, invoke the callback with a Message object.
+Each time the broker sends a message, the client invokes the callback with a Message object.

 if (message.body) {